 Benefits of Membership

 The real value of the Center is the breadth in approaching the big-data problem from the analytics to actionable intelligence in a comprehensive manner.
 The Center spans expertise from human genomics to crop and animal sciences and closely melds this with broad expertise in computing systems and algorithms [from high-performance computing (HPC) to cloud and special-purpose acceleration].
 As such, members will get the benefit of working with industries in the domains of computing, biotechnology, and health science areas.
 They will have the opportunity to vote for, and provide direction to, research projects that directly reflect the needs of their organizations.
-Through this process, industry members will have access to research teams comprising students, researchers, and faculty in computing systems, bioinformatics, genomic applications, and health from the University of Illinois at Urbana-Champaign, Mayo Clinic, and the affiliated institution, the University of Chicago.
+Through this process, industry members will have access to research teams comprising students, researchers, and faculty in computing systems, bioinformatics, genomic applications, and health from the University of Illinois at Urbana-Champaign and the Mayo Clinic.

 Benefits to Industry Members include:

 - Highly leveraged and cost-effective research, with overhead fixed at 10%

 - Seat on the Industrial Advisory Board, which votes on the direction of Center research and projects

 - Recruiting opportunities for graduate students and postdocs

 - Access to students involved in Center research

 - Access to research teams in computing systems, bioinformatics, genomic applications, and health from the University of Illinois at Urbana-Champaign and the Mayo Clinic.
 These research teams have access to facilities, equipment, and other resources such as:

 - Beckman Institute for Advanced Science and Technology (BI)